ATM: Customer security

-At least as far back as 30 July 1986, consultants of the industry have advised for the adoption of an emergency PIN system for ATMs, where the user is able to send a silent alarm in response to a threat.
+At least as far back as 30 July 1986, consultants of the industry have advised for the adoption of an emergency PIN system for ATMs, where the user can send a silent alarm in response to a threat.
 Legislative efforts to require an emergency PIN system have appeared in Illinois, Kansas and Georgia, but none has succeeded yet.
 In January 2009, Senate Bill 1355 was proposed in the Illinois Senate that revisits the issue of the reverse emergency PIN system.
 The bill is again supported by the police and opposed by the banking lobby.

 In 1998, three towns outside Cleveland, Ohio, in response to an ATM crime wave, adopted legislation requiring that an emergency telephone number switch be installed at all outdoor ATMs within their jurisdiction.
 In the wake of a homicide in Sharon Hill, Pennsylvania, the city council passed an ATM security bill as well.

 In China and elsewhere, many efforts to promote security have been made.
 On-premises ATMs are often located inside the bank's lobby, which may be accessible 24 hours a day.
 These lobbies have extensive security camera coverage, a courtesy telephone for consulting with the bank staff, and a security guard on the premises.
 Bank lobbies that are not guarded 24 hours a day may also have secure doors that can only be opened from outside by swiping the bank card against a wall-mounted scanner, allowing the bank to identify which card enters the building.
 Most ATMs will also display on-screen safety warnings and may also be fitted with convex mirrors above the display allowing the user to see what is happening behind them.

 As of 2013, the only claim available about the extent of ATM-connected homicides is that they range from 500 to 1,000 per year in the US, covering only cases where the victim had an ATM card and the card was used by the killer after the known time of death.